The Geltmore Story

 The period from 1983-1985

 saw a series of projects around NM.
-These included the re-positioning of a ten story office building in Roswell, NM acquired from Sunwest Bank into Sunwest Centre, the acquisition of the former IBM building in Uptown Albuquerque and leased to Gas Company of New Mexico as their corporate headquarters, the acquisition of two warehouses, 800 Comanche in Albuquerque leased to J.C.
-Penney and the Pan American Warehouse in El Paso that was a multi-tenant building..
+These included the re-positioning of a ten story office building in Roswell, NM acquired from Sunwest Bank into Sunwest Centre, the acquisition of the former IBM building in Uptown Albuquerque that he leased to Gas Company of New Mexico as their corporate headquarters, the acquisition of two warehouses, 800 Comanche in Albuquerque leased to J.C.
+Penney and the Pan American Warehouse in El Paso that was a multi-tenant building.

 From 1985 to 1987

 the Albuquerque/Santa Fe market provided many retail and industrial opportunities.
-These included College Plaza South in Santa Fe on Cerrillos Rd., Four Hills Village at Central and Tramway in Albuquerque, the Balloon Park Warehouse at 8333 Washington Place in Albuquerque, San Mateo Theater and Restaurant Complex where the Geltmore offices are now located, The Shops at Mountain Run on Juan Tabo just east of Eubank in Albuquerque, the re-positioning and addition to Montgomery Plaza at San Mateo and Montgomery in Albuquerque, and the acquisition of the Pan American Industrial Center on I-25 south of Comanche in Albuquerque.
+These included College Plaza South in Santa Fe on Cerrillos Rd., Four Hills Village at Central and Tramway in Albuquerque, the Balloon Park Warehouse at 8333 Washington Place in Albuquerque, San Mateo Theater and Restaurant Complex at San Mateo and Academy where the Geltmore offices were located from 2005-2016, The Shops at Mountain Run on Juan Tabo just east of Eubank in Albuquerque, the re-positioning and addition to Montgomery Plaza at San Mateo and Montgomery in Albuquerque, and the acquisition of the Pan American Industrial Center on I-25 south of Comanche in Albuquerque.

 Tax Reform Act of 1986